datatrans/docs.pci-proxy.com/inline-payment-frames/styling.md

 | `empty` | When the field is empty. |
 | `identified` | When a supported brand \(for example Visa or Mastercard\) was detected when typing in the card number field. |

-## Advanced initialisation
+## Advanced initialization

 The `initTokenize` function allows to set the input type, placeholder value and which field to be focused right from the beginning.
-The (random) example from below ensures the following:
+The \(random\) example from below ensures the following:

 * The CVV field gets initial focus
 * The CVV fields input type gets set to `tel`